nickbaldwin-monster/adinfo/readme.md

 - updated icons for panels
 - reordered panels
 - added link to release notes and list of domains in info panel
+- only link to next admin for jpw jobs

 todo